Pay attention to the dreams

 Four weeks later a young mother shared the following story with a few persons after a morning service.
 She had woken up from a vivid dream that very morning.
 In her dream she was at worship in our church.
 She was able to identify the person who was leading the worship service; she clearly heard a particular hymn being sung, and she saw something happen involving movement of people.
 On the way to church she shared these details with her husband.

-Then, in the week that Emily Brink called to ask us to prepare an Advent series for Reformed Worship, the pastor got a call from a man in his fifties who had recently professed his faith in our church.
-This individual, a retired long-haul tmcker, came to us through a referral from the church's radio ministry, the Back to God Hour.
+Then, in the week we were asked to prepare this Advent series, our pastor got a call from a man in his fifties who had recently professed his faith in our church.
+This individual, a retired long-haul trucker, came to us through a referral from the church's radio ministry, the Back to God Hour.
 Tragically, he had just found out he had a terminal illness.

 The moral of these stories?
 Pay attention to your dreams.
 More importantly, pay attention to the dreams and visions in the Bible.
 They occur more often than we realize.
 They are recorded in God's Word to point us to the kingdom and the coming Christ.